egzonpllana/InteractiveImageView/README.md

 - [X] Use at any place as UIView, no need to present or configure a viewcontroller.
 - [X] Crop image at current position as user wants.
+- [X] Switch between aspect ration, 2:3 or 1:1, same as Instagram.
+- [X] Can be extended to support different aspect rations.
 - [X] Scroll image view on x and y axis.
 - [X] Double tap to zoom in or zoom out.
 - [X] Pinch image view.